EarlGlynn/MIMIC-III-Exploration/README.md

 The examples in this repository build on the information from the [MIMIC-III: Getting Started](https://github.com/EarlGlynn/MIMIC-III-Getting-Started) repository.

-PowerPoint slides are in the root directory in both .pptx and .pdf formats for a talk given at the [Kansas City R Users Group](https://www.meetup.com/Kansas-City-R-Users-Group/) on Feb.
-9, 2019:  Exploring MIMIMC-III Critical Care Data Using Postgres/tidyverse/dbplyr/dplyr.
+PowerPoint slides are in the root directory in both .pptx and .pdf formats for two talks:

+* KU Med Frontier's Informatics Meetup on 2019-09-26:  MIMIC III: A free publicly available EHR Database for Research

+* [Kansas City R Users Group](https://www.meetup.com/Kansas-City-R-Users-Group/) on 2019-02-09:  Exploring MIMIMC-III Critical Care Data Using Postgres/tidyverse/dbplyr/dplyr.

 ## Repository Directories